BlueStaggo/moderner-beta/README.md

 What Moderner Beta offers:
 - Support for NeoForge in addition to Fabric
 - Graphical settings menu for simple options
-- World generation from Beta 1.8 up to Release 1.6.4 and near-accurate biome generation from 1.7 to 1.17.1
+- World generation from Beta 1.8 all the way up to Release 1.17.1 with accurate biome distribution
 - Additional world generation from Infdev 20100325, Classic 0.0.14a_08 and Beta 1.1
-- Fixed surface rules for Beta Vanilla and 1.12.2 presets
+- Re-introduced noise caves and surface rules
 - Extremely customizable biome fractal layer pipeline for Beta 1.8+ versions
+- A modular approach to configuration that gives greater control to addons

 ## Setup